josejorgeruiz/KnowledgeBase/General Glossary of Terms.md

 ---
 ## Ability
 Ability is the practical skill and know-how to perform tasks effectively within a given role.
 Unlike capability, which reflects potential across time horizons, ability is grounded in applied knowledge, skills, and experience.
 It represents what can be reliably executed in the present and can be developed further through practice.
+## Architecture of Work
+The Architecture of Work describes how organizations design and align borders of delegation, escalation, and autonomy to distribute complexity, control, and judgment.
+It clarifies who holds which decisions, under what authorization and approvals, so work remains safe, stretching, and coherent across levels, horizons, and evolving conditions, supporting capability-alignment, trust, renewal.
 ## Appreciation
 Appreciation is a qualitative, interpretive judgment that understands and values how an individual makes sense of complexity over longer time spans.
 It estimates current and emerging levels of capability, anticipates transition points, and informs role fit and development, without scores or pass/fail, honoring dignity, context, evolving potential, and growth continuously.
 ## Assessment
 Assessment is a structured process for gathering information about an individual’s personality, behavior, thinking patterns, abilities, or skills.
 It is diagnostic rather than judgmental, aimed at understanding the current state and future ability and capacity.
 Assessment informs decisions, guides development, and supports alignment without assigning value, making comparisons, or determining outcomes.
 ## Autonomy Paradox
 The Autonomy Paradox describes the tension between the human desire for freedom and the simultaneous need for structure and certainty.
 Too much control stifles creativity, while unlimited freedom creates disorientation.
 Effective leadership balances autonomy with clarity, enabling individuals and organizations to thrive in environments that demand both safety and stretch.
+## Border of Delegation
+The Border of Delegation defines the outer limit of what a role holder may appropriately pass downward while remaining accountable.
+It marks where lending authority supports growth and execution, and where further delegation would misalign capability, risk, or mandate, requiring the work or decision to be retained or escalated upward.
+## Border of Escalation
+The Border of Escalation defines the point at which a role holder must hand complexity upward because authority, risk, or time horizon exceed their remit.
+It marks when owning the issue becomes unsafe or ineffective, requiring higher-level judgment, authorization, or approval to hold, reframe, or decide the work in practice.
 ## Capability
 Capability is the power to navigate complexity through judgment, sense-making, and meaning-making across individual, organizational, and institutional layers.
 Stacked alignment shapes how self, systems, and institutions interpret, frame, anticipate, decide, and adapt—sustaining coherence, direction, and resilience over time.  ￼  ￼  ￼
 ### Individual Capability